RWP 20-23, December 2020; updated April 2021

-For the second time in the brief 12-year period between 2008 and 2020, central banks have once again turned to asset purchase programs to combat a global economic downturn.
-While balance sheet expansions have become familiar, balance sheet normalization has proven more elusive.
-Nevertheless, an understanding of the consequences of unwinding asset purchases is necessary for well-informed decisions over the deployment of these unconventional policy tools.
+For the second time in the brief 12-year period between 2008 and 2020, central banks have again turned to asset purchase programs to combat a global economic downturn.
+While balance sheet expansions have become familiar and been widely studied, balance sheet normalization is less well understood.
 This paper provides a first analysis of the financial market effects of balance sheet normalization based on the U.S. experience between 2017 and 2019.
-We find evidence that balance sheet normalization tightens financial conditions.
-Importantly, we show these effects cannot be merely characterized as quantitative easing in reverse.
-In particular, we find that balance sheet normalization was associated with larger liquidity effects than were evident during various phases of balance sheet expansion.
+We find evidence that unwinding past asset purchases tightens financial conditions.
+However, we show that these effects cannot be merely characterized as quantitative easing in reverse.
+In particular, we find that balance sheet normalization lacked the large announcement effects that characterized quantitative easing.
+Instead, the effects of normalization manifested upon implementation and surfaced, in part, through larger liquidity effects than were evident during various phases of balance sheet expansion.

 JEL Classification: E3, E4, E5

 - Smith, A. Lee, and Victor J. Valcarel.
 2020.
 “The Financial Market Effects of Unwinding the Federal Reserve’s Balance Sheet.”
 Federal Reserve Bank of Kansas City, Research Working Paper no. 20-23, December.
 Available at External Linkhttps://doi.org/10.18651/RWP2020-23